tombensve/APS/README.md

 It can be seen as osgi-ee-ish that is easy to use.
 The services are of platform type: configuration, database, JPA, etc.

-Please note that APS uses Java 7 code!
+Please note that APS uses Java 8 code!
 It will not run in any J2ME environment!
 My intention with APS is a platform for writing modular web applications with easy administration.

 Short feature list:

-* Uses only basic OSGi functionallity, no SCR or blueprint.
+* Uses only basic OSGi functionallity, no SCR or blueprint, etc.

+* _APSTools/APSActivator_ provides a generic BundleActivator implementation that makes use of annotations to do DI and more:
+  * @Managed - basic DI but with special feature for providing name for APSLogger when injecting such.
+  * @OSGiServiceProvider - Register a class as an OSGi service using first implemented interface if not specified in annotation.
+Properties for the service registration can also be provided.
+It also supports special instance factories for registering multiple instances.
+  * @OSGiService - As default this annotation should be used on a service interface member type and will then have an instance of APSServiceTracker wrapped as proxied service.
+That is, each call on a service method will allocate the service the standard OSGi way, call the service method, release the service, and then restur the method call result.
+Note that APSServiceTracker works different that the standard _SeriveTracker_ since it never returns a null service, but throws an _APSNoServiceAvailable_ exception instead after the service has not become available for a specified timeout time.

 * Provides a far more flexible and usable service tracker than the standard one, that allows you to set a timeout and throws an exception on timeout.
 The tracker can also provide a Proxied implementation of the service interface using the tracker to make calls.
+APS has the goal of keeping things upp rather than tear things down when services temporarily goes away.

 * Provides an authenticationable and pluggable administration web which different administration applications can plug into participating in a common login (SSO).
 APSConfigAdminWeb and APSUserAdminWeb are two such plugin admin applications.